Skip to main navigation Skip to search Skip to main content

 Medicine has little to offer against many diseases, and this is particularly true in the case of neurodegenerative and inherited disorders, most of which are rare diseases (affecting fewer than 1 in 2,000 people).
 Gene and cell therapy is a relatively new field of biomedical research that is attempting to address this need by developing a new breed of pharmaceuticals based on nucleic acids (DNA, RNA and artificial derivatives).
 The idea is that the activity of our genes (or the genes of organisms that infect us) can be manipulated using designer nucleic acids to modify the relevant cells in our bodies, and in that way cure, ameliorate or slow down disease.
 As our cells are very efficient at preventing the entry of nucleic acids, scientists need to develop tools to introduce them by stealth.
 Viruses are very good at bringing their genes into cells, so scientists have learned to hijack viruses: they remove all the pathogenic viral genes (which cause disease) and replace them with the designer genes that they want to use for treatment.
 By doing this they produce viral vectors, which currently are the most efficient way to deliver nucleic acids to cells.

 Many different viruses have been converted into viral vectors, and our laboratory mostly works on gene therapy with vectors derived from HIV, the lentivirus causing AIDS.
 In addition to removing HIV’s pathogenic (which cause the disease) genes, we make lentiviral vectors even safer by preventing them from inserting their DNA into the cellular chromosomes.
 This stops our vectors from affecting cellular genes in ways that could cause cancer.
-We are using these novel lentivectors to develop therapies for the rare spinal muscular atrophy (a progressive inherited disease affecting neurons in the spinal cord) and spinal injury, and the more common Parkinson disease (a progressive disorder in which specific brain neurons die).
-For these diseases we are using non-integrating lentiviral vectors to introduce extra genes that we believe may have a beneficial effect.
-However, for many genetic diseases the ideal treatment would be gene repair of the faulty gene inside the cell, something that can be achieved by doing genome editing (the inventors of such targeted gene modification received the 2007 Nobel Prize in Physiology or Medicine).
-We are using genome editing to repair the faulty genes that cause a form of severe combined immunodeficiency (a disease of the immune system that makes patients unable to fight infections), and ataxia telangiectasia (a disease affecting movement and the immune system).
+We are using these novel lentivectors and other viral vectors to develop therapies for spinal muscular atrophy (a progressive inherited disease affecting neurons in the spinal cord), introducing extra genes that we believe may have a beneficial effect.
+However, for many genetic diseases the ideal treatment would be gene repair of the faulty gene inside the cell, something that can be achieved by doing genome editing.
+We are using genome editing to repair the faulty gene that causes ataxia telangiectasia (a disease affecting movement and the immune system).

 Keywords